-Sunnycroft has always had an orchard as part of its ‘estate’.
+Sunnycroft's orchard is bountiful in the autumn.
 There are a variety of fruit trees providing fruit for jams, jellies and conserves including apples, pears, plums and damsons.

-Joan Lander the last lady, who lived at Sunnycroft, was frugal and thrifty.
-Not out of necessity but as part of her upbringing during the war.
-Excess seasonal produce from the garden was sold at the local Wellington market and jams were a perfect way to preserve excess fruit.
-Joan frequently made a variety of conserves, jams and marmalades.
-The last batch she made in 1997 can still be seen in the Larder of the house, with their own handwritten labels.
+Joan Lander, the last lady to live at Sunnycroft, also enjoyed using the orchard fruits.
+Excess seasonal produce from the garden was sold at the local Wellington market and was made into a variety of conserves and jams.
+The last batch she made in 1997 can still be seen in the house.

-You can join in the apple fun with our apple pressing event on the 29th and 30th of September.
-We use a traditional apple press to crush the apples into a lovely apple juice that you can try.
+You can join in the apple fun with our apple pressing Saturdays, every Saturday in September.
+We use a traditional apple press to crush the apples into tasty apple juice which you can try.